Cambrian34/Cambrian34/README.md

 - 👋 Hi, I’m Alistair
-- 👀 I’m interested in game design, Compiler Design .
+- 👀 I’m interested in game design .
-- 🌱 I’m currently learning Computer Science at University of texas at San Antonio -UTSA
+- 🌱 I’m currently studying Computer Science at University of texas at San Antonio -UTSA
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me- alicham6@gmail.com, https://www.linkedin.com/in/alistair-c-322217152/
+- 📫 How to reach me- alicham6@gmail.com